jacobxperez/vaporwave-aesthetic/README.md

 ### Custom Build

 [Vaporwave](https://jacobxperez.github.io/vaporwave-aesthetic/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
-Use [style.less](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/style.less) for compiling all necessary modules for your website and [settings.less](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/less/settings.less) for adjusting the values of fonts, colors, padding and more.
+Use [style.less](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/style.less) for compiling all necessary modules for your website and the [settings files](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/less/settings) for adjusting the values of fonts, colors, padding and more.

 * [/css/style.less](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/style.less) (for compiling all LESS modules)
-* [/css/less/settings.less](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/less/settings.less) (for changing the settings)
+* [/css/less/settings](https://github.com/jacobxperez/vaporwave-aesthetic/blob/master/css/less/settings) (for changing the settings)

 All main components and dependencies can be found under folder [core](https://github.com/jacobxperez/vaporwave-aesthetic/tree/master/css/less/core).